mir-group/flare/docs/source/flare/struc.rst

     :type mass_dict: dict, optional
     :param prev_positions: Nx3 array of previous atomic coordinates used in MD simulations.
-If not specified, prev_positions is set equal to the positions input.
+If not specified, prev_positions is set equal to positions.
     :type prev_positions: np.ndarray, optional
     :param species_labels: List of chemical symbols used in the output file of on-the-fly runs.
-If not specified, species_labels is set equal to the species input.
+If not specified, species_labels is set equal to species.
     :type species_labels: List[str], optional

     .. py:method:: positions()
         :property:

     .. py:method:: cell()
         :property:

     .. py:attribute:: coded_species

 Python methods